 The overall extent of institutional policy orientation regarding RLE policy falls under the “very oriented” category (mean = 3.43, sd = 1.00).
 This rating signifies that the clinical instructors perceive the manual as being highly effective in familiarizing them with RLE policies.

-While the highest-rated item, Q4 (mean = 3.60), indicates strong implementation.
+tThe highest-rated item, Q4 (mean = 3.60), indicates strong implementation.
 Specific areas such as Q1 and Q8 fall slightly below the threshold into the "moderately oriented" range with a mean of 3.32.
 The standard deviation across the items ranges from 1.03 to 1.22, suggesting a generally consistent spread of responses, though the lower scores in specific areas indicate that certain policy details may require further reinforcement compared to the stronger sections.

 A high level of orientation regarding RLE policies is critical for patient safety and legal adherence in clinical settings.
 When clinical instructors are "very oriented" to these policies, they can effectively supervise nursing students, ensuring that hospital protocols are followed and that students perform procedures strictly within their scope of practice.
 However, the moderate scores in specific policy details suggest a need for targeted updates or refresher sessions to prevent clinical errors and ensure uniform compliance across all rotation areas.